LizMM/Coursera---Getting-and-Cleaning-Data-Week-4-Assignment/README.md

 - Ads in 2 columns to the merged dataset so an activity ID and subject ID are assigned to each row.
 - Extracts only the measurements on the mean and standard deviation for each measurement.
 The measurements have been selected where suffixed with mean() or std() which are the mean and standard deivation measurements for the signals.
 - Uses descriptive activity names to name the activities in the data set and ensures the dataset columns are ordered correctly with the subject ID and activity description in the first two columns.
-- Creates tidy data set called `TidyData` which contains the average of each variable for each activity and each subject.
+- Creates 'wide' tidy data set called `TidyData` which contains a single row for each activity and subject combination and a single column for  each variable mean value.
 The data set is ordered by subject ID.
-- Creates a text file of `TidyData` so it can be uploaded.
+- Creates a text file of `TidyData` so it can be uploaded onto GitHub.

 ## CodeBook.md